 St. Michael and All Angels Church, Houghton le Spring, County Durham, England.

-Single-car-wide lane approach approach to Quethiock, Cornwall, England, typical of many small Cornish villages.
+Lane leading to Quethiock, Cornwall, England, just one car wide and typical of many small Cornish villages.

 Liver Building at Liverpool waterfront.

 Otterson street sign, Oklahoma City, Oklahoma, United States.
-The street name has direct connections with the immigrant coal mining family from County Durham in England.
+The street carries the name of the immigrant coal mining family from County Durham in England.